Imperial Chinese Navy: Governance

 When it was first developed by Empress Dowager Cixi, the Beiyang Fleet was said to be the strongest navy in East Asia.
 Before her adopted son, Emperor Guangxu, took over the throne in 1889, Cixi wrote out explicit orders that the navy should continue to develop and expand gradually.
 On the eve of the First Sino-Japanese War, the German General Staff predicted a victory for China and William Lang, who was a British advisor to the Chinese military, praised Chinese training, ships, guns, and fortifications, stating that "in the end, there is no doubt that Japan must be utterly crushed".
 However, after Cixi went into retirement, all naval and military development came to a drastic halt.

 The military defeats suffered by China has been attributed to the factionalism of regional military governors.
-For instance, the Beiyang Fleet refused to participate in the Sino-French War in 1884, the Nanyang Fleet retaliating by refusing to deploy during the Sino-Japanese War of 1895.
-Li Hongzhang wanted to personally maintain control of this fleet, many top vessels among its number, by keeping it in northern China and not let it slip into the control of southern factions.
-China did not have a single admiralty in charge of all the Chinese navies before 1885; the northern and southern Chinese navies did not cooperate, therefore enemy navies needed only to fight a segment of China's navy.
+For instance, the Beiyang Fleet refused to participate in the Sino-French War in 1884, with the Nanyang Fleet retaliating by refusing to deploy during the Sino-Japanese War of 1895.
+Li Hongzhang wanted to personally maintain control of this fleet, many top vessels among its number, by keeping it in northern China and not letting it slip into the control of southern factions.
+China did not have a single admiralty in charge of all the Chinese navies before 1885.
+The northern and southern Chinese navies did not cooperate, and therefore, enemy navies needed only to fight a segment of China's navy.